La Salle University Online NP Programs

-Graduates of both programs may take the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners® (AANP) certification exam to become practicing nurse practitioners within their particular training specialization.
+Graduates are prepared to meet the health needs of individuals, groups, and populations in a variety of settings, from ambulatory centers and clinics to home care and specialty practices.
+Upon graduation, students are eligible to take the American Nurses Credentialing Center (ANCC) or the American Association of Nurse Practitioners (AANP) certification exams to become practicing nurse practitioners within their particular training specialization.

-What to Expect from the La Salle University Online Nurse Practitioner Programs
+What to Expect from La Salle University Online NP Programs

 Admission Requirements: To be eligible for La Salle University’s online MSN programs, applicants must possess a bachelor of science in nursing (BSN) degree from an accredited college or university.
-Applicants must have at least a 3.2 cumulative GPA.
-Applicants with a GPA below 3.2 may still be considered, provided they submit MAT/GRE scores demonstrating performance above the 50th percentile in verbal and quantitative skills.
-Applicants must also have an unencumbered RN license and prove they have at minimum one year of relevant clinical experience as a registered nurse before beginning required clinical experiences.
+Applicants must have at least a 3.0 cumulative GPA.
+Applicants with a GPA below 3.0 may still be considered, provided they submit MAT/GRE scores demonstrating performance above the 50th percentile in verbal and quantitative skills.
+Applicants must also have an unencumbered RN license and prove they have at least one year of relevant clinical experience as a registered nurse before beginning the required clinical experiences.

 State Restrictions: La Salle University accepts applicants from outside Pennsylvania and abroad.
 Applicants should always check with La Salle University and the respective state, territory, or nation where they plan to ultimately practice to determine what training and certification or licensure requirements must be met in order to practice.